premiumsales/bash_scripting/README.md

 # Case statement
 Bash Case Example 1.
 Sending Signal to a Process
 The following script accepts the signal number and process id as it’s arguments, and sends the signal to a given process id using signal name.
+Other 4 different examples can be seen on the casescript.sh file.